slatedocs/slate/source/includes/api/_account.md

 <span class="tryit" id="account-create-tryit"></span>
 Creates a new account record.

+#### Required Parameters

-####Required Parameters: first_name, last_name, and either email or the bad_email flag set true.
+first_name, last_name, and either email or the bad_email flag set true.

+#### Optional Parameters

-####Optional Parameters: Other attributes of a account object may be specified.
+Other attributes of a account object may be specified.
 In addition, the following attributes may be specified:

 #####exists_ok